symonkipkemei/Automating-Gopillar/ReadMe.md

 6. Living Sleeping area-Medium

-The rate of completion of small project within a small time will be high.
+The rate of completion of small project within a small-time will be high.
 Thus increased probabilities of wining these projects.